 “Key of David”: David’s kingdom became a symbol of Christ’s kingdom (Ezekiel 21:27, Isaiah 16:5).
 The key to that kingdom was represented at the time of Hezekiah as one of authority.
 That key to the “house of David” was taken from Shebna (representing Satan) and given to Eliakim (symbolic of Christ) (Isaiah 22:21-22).
 Eliakim then had the key to the “kingdom.”

 - Christ, here, states that He has assumed authority over David’s (God’s) kingdom, having that “key.”

 - Jesus is also the Lion of the Tribe of Judah, root of David, the offspring of David who came from his tribe (Revelation 5:5, 22; Luke 1:32).

 - He now has the key to the kingdom door.
 He controls who enters.
 No one can change His decisions.

 God’s authority is sacred and irrevocable.
-His control of the door is His divine judicial responsibility!
-Beautiful and awesome is what He now says:
+His control of that door and its access is His divine judicial prerogative!
+Beautiful and awesome is what He now says to that church: